top of page

 Question: Do I have to wear a tallit?

 Answer: Jewish men should wear a tallit during services.
 In recognition that this is an egalitarian congregation, women may also wear a tallit during services.
 Extra tallit are available at the synagogue if you do not have one of your own.
-Lizzie will be receiving her own special tallit that morning, which belonged to her great-grandfather.
+Renee will be receiving her own special tallit that morning, which is the same one her father wore at his Bar Mitzvah.

-Question: Do we get to throw things at Lizzie?
+Question: Do we get to throw things at Renee?

 Question: What should I wear to the party?